 Ada specifies adherence to the IEEE Floating Point Standards (IEEE-754-2008, IEEE-854-1987).

-The vulnerability in Ada is as described in Section 6.4.2 of TR 24772-1.
+The vulnerability in Ada is as described in subclause 6.4.2 of TR 24772-1.

 6.4.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.4.5 of TR 24772-1.

 Rather than using predefined types, such as Float and Long_Float, whose precision may vary according to the target system, declare floating-point types that specify the required precision (for example, digits 10).
 Additionally, specifying ranges of a floating point type enables constraint checks which prevents the propagation of infinities and NaNs.

 Avoid comparing floating-point values for equality.
 Instead, use comparisons that account for the approximate results of computations.
 Consult a numeric analyst when appropriate.